How Many Counties Are in Each US State?

 | District of Columbia | 1 | 1.1M | 1,112,471 |

 Delaware's three counties — New Castle, Kent, and Sussex — make it the simplest state for county-level analysis.
-Hawaii has just 4 counties (one per main island group), while Rhode Island has 5 but does not use them for local government.
+Hawaii has 5 county-equivalents (Hawaii, Honolulu, Kauai, Maui, and the tiny Kalawao County on the Kalaupapa peninsula); Rhode Island has 5 counties but does not use them for local government.

 Complete list: all 50 states